-- (f) The development and dissemination of the Regional Policy for Biosafety and Biotechnology - (g) The dissemination of R&D findings through the East African Journal of Science, Technology and Innovation, to increase regional quality research; - (h) The support of Research activities through the newly established regional collaborative research programmes and initiative; - (i) The identification and dissemination of technology solutions for agriculture value addition; and - (j) the improvement of EASTECO visibility and its coordination capacity of Science, Technology and Innovation.
+- f.
+The development and dissemination of the Regional Policy for Biosafety and Biotechnology - g.
+The dissemination of R&D findings through the East African Journal of Science, Technology and Innovation, to increase regional quality research; - h.
+The support of Research activities through the newly established regional collaborative research programmes and initiative; - i.
+The identification and dissemination of technology solutions for agriculture value addition; and - j. the improvement of EASTECO visibility and its coordination capacity of Science, Technology and Innovation.

-EAST AFRICAN HEALTH RESEARCH COMMISSION (EAHRC)
+3.9 EAST AFRICAN HEALTH RESEARCH COMMISSION

-Mr. Speaker, during the year 2017/2018 by the end of quarter three (3) the Commission fully relocated to its headquarters in Bujumbura - Burundi.
+151. Mr. Speaker, during the year 2017/2018 by the end of quarter three (3) the Commission fully relocated to its headquarters in Bujumbura - Burundi.
 The Commission continues to concentrate on implementing its Strategic Plan 2016-2021.

-Mr. Speaker, other notable achievements of the Health Research Commission during the Financial Year 2017/2018 include the conclusion of the report on the baseline assessment of research capacity in Partner States, the finalisation of the establishment of the Web Portal for health information in East Africa which is expected to go live as at end of Quarter One of the FY2018/2019, the establishment of the Expert working groups to support the EAHRC Secretariat, the launch of the Young East Africans Research Scientists (YEARS) Forum and the development of the Digital Regional East African Community Health (Digital REACH) roadmap.
-The Digital REACH Strategic plan is currently under development.

-Mr. Speaker, key interventions of the Health Research Commission for the FY2018/2019 is aligned to its five-year strategic plan.
-The Commission will continue to strengthen the progress achieved so far and will focus on the following interventions:
+- Research Commission during the Financial Year 2017/2018 include the conclusion of the report on the baseline assessment of research capacity in Partner States, the finalisation of the establishment of the Web Portal for health information in East Africa which is expected to go live as at end of Quarter One of the FY18-19, the establishment of the Expert working groups to support the EAHRC Secretariat, the launch of the Young East Africans Research Scientists (YEARS) Forum and the development of the Digital Regional East African Community Health (Digital REACH) roadmap.
+The Digital REACH Strategic plan is currently under development. - 153.
+Mr. Speaker, key interventions of the Health Research Commission for the FY18-19 is aligned to its five-year strategic plan.
+The Commission will continue to strengthen the progress achieved so far and will focus on the following interventions: - (i) Staffing of the Secretariat of the Commission;

-- i.
-Staffing of the Secretariat of the Commission; - ii.
-Mobilizing resources for the Digital REACH Strategic Plan; - Develop a regional health surveillance system while utilizing the benefits of ICT with specific focus on cross border health management information systems; - iv.
-Prepare and convene the 7th Health and Scientific Conference-March 2019; - v.
-Launch a new journal on East African Science; - vi.
-Launch and maintain the Web Portal for health information in EAC; and - vii.
-Develop a health research financing and accessing roadmap.
+- (ii) Mobilizing resources for the Digital REACH Strategic Plan; - (iii) Develop a regional health surveillance system while utilizing the benefits of ICT with specific focus on cross border health management information systems; - (iv) Prepare and convene the 7th Health and Scientific Conference-March 2019; - (v)Launch a new journal on East African Science; - (vi) Launch and maintain the Web Portal for health information in EAC; and - (vii) Develop a health research financing and accessing roadmap.

-The Commission will also be conducting a mid-year review of its first five-year strategic plan.
+The Commission will also be conducting a mid-year review of its first five year strategic plan.

-EAST AFRICAN COMPETITION AUTHORITY (EACA)
+3.10 EAST AFRICAN COMPETITION AUTHORITY

-Mr. Speaker, the year 2017/18 was important for the EAC Competition Authority (EACA) because it commenced preparations to enforce the EAC Competition Act, 2006 (the Act).
+154. Mr. Speaker, the year 2017/18 was important for the EAC Competition Authority (EACA) because it commenced preparations to enforce the EAC Competition Act, 2006 (the Act).
 The period was marked by significant achievements with efforts to operationalize the Authority.
 The Authority commenced the process of reviewing its regulatory framework, the EAC Competition Act, 2006.
 The review of the law is meant to address the lacuna identified in preparation to receive merger and acquisition notifications and other cases, including restraints to enterprises, cartels and abuse of dominance.
-In particular, the Authority finalized the East African Community Competition Authority (Conduct of Meetings) Rules, 2018, of which was approved and adopted by the EAC Council of Ministers at its 37th Meeting;

-Commenced development of the Five-Year Strategic Plan, 2018/19 - 2022/23; Commenced a study to assess the level of competition in the EAC region, specifically on the regional retail sector.
+In particular, the Authority finalized the East African Community Competition Authority (Conduct of Meetings) Rules, 2018, of which was approved and adopted by the EAC Council of Ministers at its 37th Meeting; Commenced development of the Five-Year Strategic Plan, 2018/19 - 2022/23; Commenced a study to assess the level of competition in the EAC region, specifically on the regional retail sector.

-Mr. Speaker, the key interventions to be considered by the Authority in Financial Year 2018/2019 are aligned to continue strengthening the progress achieved so far and enforcement of EACA's mandate as provided by the Act.
-The key areas of focus for the Authority include:
+Authority in Financial Year 2018/2019 are aligned to continue strengthening the progress achieved so far and enforcement of EACA's mandate as provided by the Act.
+The key areas of focus for the Authority include::